 Here the classes define collections of the objects like queues, lists, hash tables, arrays, and dictionaries

-The classes in this namespace allow structure, classes, methods, interfaces while delegating towards declaration and are further defined irrespective of their innate types
+The classes in this namespace allow structure, classes, methods, and interfaces while delegating towards declaration and are further defined irrespective of their innate types

-Classes here handles the overall database access
+Classes here handle the overall database access

-With this namespace, the classes handle direct access to the OLA DB database.
+With this namespace, the classes handle direct access to the OLA DB database

 Contains the classes which handle the accessibility to the database of Microsoft SQL Server